sjanhunen/dokimazo/papers/one-question.rst

 This is how Christ described His own ministry.
 His ministry was to those who were the brokenhearted under the Old Covenant.
 The cry of David's heart was answered in the Son of David, Jesus Christ.
 A broken heart is an open heart.
 Psalm 129:23 - "Search me and know my heart".
 David is saying, God my heart is open to you.

+Old Covenant: The Law was an encounter with the Word of God.
+More than burnt offerings and sacrifices, the Lord desired a broken heart and a broken spirit.
+In fact, this was the intended outcome of the Law.
+The alternative outcome was a blinded, hardened heart that wasn't touched by God.
+Only two responses are possible to the Law: being broken or being blinded.

+New Covenant: The very best the Law could do is "break your heart".
+But, thankfully, Christ came for those with a broken heart.
+That's what His ministry was all about.
+When God puts His Spirit and His Law into the hearts of the New Covenant people, Israel will be the nation that God always wanted.
+All the other nations of the world will take notice of this incredible nation.

 Unfortunately for the nation of Israel, not many had a heart like David's.
 They had opportunities to repent time and again.
 God was incredibly patient with them.
 But most of Israel had the opposite of a broken heart: a hardened heart.
 The only way the nation of Israel will fulfill the purpose God has for them is through a broken heart, not a hard heart.

 The great irony is that the one nation that was supposed to be a light and an example stumbled and was hardened.
 Someday, as the prophet Zechariah says, they will look on the one that they pierced and they will understand.
 Their heart will be opened to Him.

 The Greatest Prayer